 How does Nationwide Care Matters II Premium surrender work?

-Refund of Premium on Surrender -Which ensures that if the total premium paid multiplied by the Premium Refund Percentage (less any partial withdrawals) exceeds the policy Cash Surrender Value, then the excess will be refunded upon surrender.
-You have elected the Vested Refund of Premium on Surrender Option.
-The Premium Refund Percentages are as follows.
+The Refund of Premium on Surrender ensures that if the total premium paid multiplied by the Premium Refund Percentage (less any partial withdrawals) exceeds the policy Cash Surrender Value, then the excess will be refunded upon surrender.
+If you chose the Vested Refund of Premium on Surrender Option, the Premium Refund Percentages are as follows:

 Premium Refund Percentage Year 1 = 85% Year 2 = 88% Year 3 = 91% Year 4 = 94% Year 5 = 97% Years 6 + = 100%.